ZERO CARBON SCHOOLS

 Have a look at this case study to see how the programme will help to embed climate education into the curriculum and the culture of your school.

-Due to funding from trusts and foundations, the programme is free for schools to join.
-There is also the option for additional support and visits for those schools that have a small budget available.
+Due to funding from trusts and foundations, councils and academy trusts, the programme is free for schools to join.
+There is also the option for additional support and visits for schools that have a small budget available.

 This is the defining issue of our time.
 By adopting a whole school, student-led approach, your school can show leadership in the face of the climate emergency.